 St John Historical Society membership

-To become a member of your State/Territory Historical Society, please see the Membership Application form and list of State and Territory Membership Officers sheet.
+To become a member of your State/Territory Historical Society, please download and complete the Membership Application form.
+The form should be sent to your State/Territory Membership Officer, listed here.

 The Journal of the St John Ambulance Historical Society of Australia.

 St John History appears annually and aims to report on the Society's important developments and events.
 As the Society's principal publication, it is distributed to all financial members.
 Included in each edition of the Journal are the papers delivered to the Society's most recent history seminar that takes place each year during the St John Ambulance Australia annual convention.

 Correspondence about articles in the Journal should be directed to the Editor, Dr Ian Howie-Willis: